 Sweet melon combines beautifully with tangy, salty feta, slivered onions, and mint in this inimitable summer salad.

-This summery combo is simply gorgeous, and the pairing of grilled fruit with pork is a total home run.
+This summery combo is simply gorgeous, and the pairing of grilled peaches with pork is a total home run.

 Deviled eggs meet egg salad in this perfect summer side – think barbecues, buffets, potlucks and picnics!

 Sweet, buttery, plump, briny sea scallops cooked on the grill are a luxurious summer treat.